cryptogopher/issue_recurring/README.md

 * ability to recur with or without subtasks,
 * ability to delay recurrence against base date to create multiple recurrences of the same frequency with different time offset (e.g. monthly recurrence on 10th, 20th and 30th day of month),
 * ability to limit recurrence by final date or recurrence count,
-* showing dates of last/next recurrence and history of recurrences,
+* showing last recurrence and dates next/predicted recurrences,
 * logging errors as an issue note when unable to renew issue recurrences (instead of logging into web-inaccessible log file),
 * permissions to view/manage recurrences managed by Redmine roles,
 * per project enabling of issue recurring plugin,